 I’m a firm believer in the Open Source development model as the best way to build reliable software.
 There’s space for closed software as well, but only in very specific situations, and even then the Open Source development model can be very successful, right here inside your company.
-The slides below are about this (and a video of the presentation is available as well).
+Many of my conference presentations are about that.

 I like to work with lightweight tools and systems, and make it as simple as possible – but no simpler (the quote is not from me).

 Of course I have favorite technologies and tools as well, but they come second to the “primary mission” of creating useful things that actually work.

 If this was a resumé there would be a “hobbies” section so here we go:

 In 1988 I attended the one-year Percussion Institute of Technology class at Musician’s Institute in Hollywood, California.
 Studying with people like Joe Porcaro (the father of the Toto brothers) and Ralph Humphrey (who plays on Al Jarreau’s “This Time” album for example), among others, was an incredible experience.
 Improvising with a trusted group of musicians has lots of parallels with creative software development.
 I currently play drums (a fantastic Whitney Drums kit) and percussion with the Joyful Buskers.

 In 2011 me and my wife climbed Mount Kilimanjaro with a group of friends, on the day of our 25th wedding anniversary!
 If you’re looking to do that our movie will give you a feel for what it’s like.
 Only one in our group of nine didn’t suffer, and it’s not me, but the whole experience was very worth it!